Palaces > Kempten Residence

 Guided tours

-Visit only possible with a guided tour (in German; every 45 minutes)
+The visit is only possible with a guided tour (in German; every 45 minutes).

 Admission fees 2024